Fully accredited by the Institute of Physics, our courses offer a diverse curriculum, from astronomical phenomena to quantum mechanics

-Physics, the most fundamental of all sciences, involves the exploration of nature in the broadest possible sense.
-The Physicist's goal is to uncover the fundamental truths about nature and where possible, to exploit that basic knowledge for the benefit of mankind.
+Physics involves the exploration of nature in the broadest possible sense.
+Physicists discover how the universe behaves and use that knowledge for the benefit of humanity.

-Dundee Physicists have had a tremendous impact on the modern world - the electronic devices driving pixels in virtually all laptop computers were first conceived and made here, and ground-breaking work on satellite-borne environmental monitoring was initiated here.
+Dundee physicists have had a tremendous impact on the modern world.
+The electronic devices driving pixels in virtually all laptop computers were first conceived and made here.
+Plus ground-breaking work on satellite-borne environmental monitoring began in Dundee.

 We explore the boundaries of biophysics and laser science, especially in medical contexts where the University of Dundee as a whole boasts a world renowned reputation.
-Biophysics research is undertaken at state-of-the-art facilities within the University's Institute for Medical Science and Technology and also at Ninewells Hospital.
+Biophysics research is undertaken at state-of-the-art facilities in the University's Institute for Medical Science and Technology and also at Ninewells Hospital, Dundee.

 Your final year project could be developing optical techniques to examine cancerous tissue excised from hospital patients - using physics to make a real difference to people's lives.
 Or you might choose to investigate the behaviour of positrons in solar cell materials with the aim of identifying missing atom defects that degrade performance.